gernathlub/recommendation_68911/README.md

     ...
 ```

-Specify AbstractRecomObject as parent of object class you want to recommend and AbstractRecomActor for actor class in your apps models.py.
-Also specify objects attrbute of YourObjectClass to use QuerySet manager created in previous step.
-Finally, its strongly recommended to specify cases when you dont want to perform pbjects vector update in save() method by setting self.update_vector attribute.
-If updating vector is wanted, its required to provide objects attributes in self.dict_repr.
+Specify AbstractRecomObject as the parent of the object class you want to recommend and AbstractRecomActor for the actor class in your app's models.py.
+Also specify objects attributable to YourObjectClass to use the QuerySetManager created in the previous step.
+Finally, it's strongly recommended to specify cases when you don't want to perform object vector updates in the save() method by setting the self.update_vector attribute.
+If updating the vector is wanted, it is required to provide the object's attributes in self.dict_repr.

 ```python
 from recommendation_68911.models import AbstractRecomObject, AbstractRecomActor